Howard-Liang/Image-Processing-Filter/README.md

 ## Description

 This is a project originally for EEE 5022 at National Taiwan University.
-It implements an image filter/displayer chip that stores an input image into on-chip SRAM.
+It implements an image processing filter/displayer chip that stores an input image into on-chip SRAM.
-It can then process a region of the saved image and display the processed region in raster-scan order.
+It can then process a region of the saved image and display the region in raster-scan order.
 <p align="center">
 <img src="https://github.com/Howard-Liang/Image-Processing-Filter/blob/main/image/ipdc_effect.PNG" width=60% height=60%>
 </p>

-Several process functions are supported:
+Several operations are supported:
 ◆ Input image loading
 ◆ Display region up/down/left/right shifting
-◆ Display region scaling-down/up
+◆ Display region down/up scaling
 ◆ Median filter
 ◆ YCbCr display
 ◆ Census transform